Optional Practical Training (OPT)

 - Two (2) recent passport photos (2 inches by 2 inches) with a white background

-- Photocopy of your new SEVIS OPT I-20 after it has been endorsed by the CGL
+- Photocopy of your new SEVIS OPT I-20 after it has been endorsed by your P/DSO

 - Copy of any previous EAD card (both sides), if applicable

-- Photocopy of the identity pages of your passport and your current F-1 student visa.
-Make sure your passport is still valid.
+- Photocopy of the identity pages of your (unexpired) passport and your current F-1 student visa.

 - Photocopy of most recent I-94 document, available from this website.